REPS Monthly Statistics Updates

 The Payment Systems Department runs two mission critical systems for the continued operation of business and consumers in PNG, with the support of other departments of the bank.
 The two systems are Kina Automated Transfer System (KATS) and the National Switch-Retail Electronic Payment System (REPS), which is operated by a dedicated group of employees who ensures their smooth operations.
 The inability of the payment systems, either KATS & REPS to process payments effectively and efficiently could disrupt nationwide economic activity.

 In July 2024, another milestone was achieved when Tisa Bank Ltd and Credit Bank PNG were connected to the National Switch on 8th July & 15th July, respectively.
-This bring the total of eight (8) financial institutions connected to National Switch.
+This brought a new total of eight (8) financial institutions being connected to the National Switch.

 What does REPS Process?